pineappleflow/network-visualization-keras/README.md

 # Keras Visualization Utils 2

 ## Introduction
 Neural Network visualization is a key part of communicating novel architectures, whether in the academic or research space.
-Commonly used tools like ```keras.utils.plot_model``` do well to help in presenting model complexity and in debugging purposes, but fail to communicate architectures effectively.
+Commonly used tools like ```keras.utils.plot_model``` do well to help in presenting model complexity and in debugging purposes, but is sparse in visualizing networks.
 Alternatively, Tensorboard offers a semantically more pleasing presentation, but requires that tensors be loaded into memory - making visualization computationally expensive.

 This repository extends the ```keras.utils.plot_model``` function to add semantically more pleasing representation.